divio/aldryn-search/docs/introduction/installation.rst

     }

-With these settings, we can have aldryn search map a connection alias to a language and then we can use the ``ALDRYN_SEARCH_DEFAULT_LANGUAGE`` setting to tell aldryn-search which language should it fallback to if it can't map an alias to a language.
+With these settings, we can have Aldryn Search map a connection alias to a language and then we can use the ``ALDRYN_SEARCH_DEFAULT_LANGUAGE`` setting to tell Aldryn Search which language should it fall back to if it can't map an alias to a language.

 So for our example, we would set ``ALDRYN_SEARCH_DEFAULT_LANGUAGE`` to ``'de'``, then the default alias will always map to the ``'de'`` language.

 *************
 Rebuild index
 *************

 Now run ``python manage.py rebuild_index`` to push all your data from the database to your configured search backend.